floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 texture/sampler combinations in WebGPU.
-It has always been the case that certain types of textures don't work together with certain types of samplers on certain types of GPUs, but in traditional APIs such details were often skipped over or hidden in dark places in the documentation, it was some uncharted 'here be dragons' territory manifesting as weird rendering artifacts or black screens.
+It has always been the case that certain types of textures don't work together with certain types of samplers on certain types of GPUs, but in traditional APIs such details were often skipped over or hidden in dark places of the documentation, it was some uncharted 'here be dragons' territory manifesting as weird rendering artifacts or black screens.

 Interestingly, this is an area where traditional OpenGL (the ancient version